 Method 2: Install Terminator via PPA for Latest Version

-Alternatively, if you prefer the newest Terminator features before they reach the official Ubuntu repository, install from the Terminator Team PPA instead.
-The PPA ships newer builds sooner, but third-party PPAs receive less testing than Ubuntu’s default packages.
+If you need the newest Terminator features before they reach Ubuntu’s default repository, install from the Terminator Team PPA instead.
+This PPA ships newer builds sooner, but third-party PPAs receive less testing than Ubuntu’s default packages.

 sudo apt install -y software-properties-common